ATO-nft/api-client/README.md

 ## Overview

-The [`form.html`](https://github.com/ATO-nft/api-client/blob/main/form.html) page includes a form displaying preset parameters.
-When the form is submitted, the API sends a pdf file in response.
+The [`form.html`](https://github.com/ATO-nft/api-client/blob/main/form.html) page includes a form displaying parameters to set.
+When the form is submitted, the API sends a pdf file in response (in English and French).
+This file can then be stored and added to the NFT metadata.

 ## Test

-Clone this repo, open [`form.html`](https://github.com/ATO-nft/api-client/blob/main/form.html), and click on `Submit`.
+Go to [this web page](https://strat.cc/form.html) and click on the `Submit` button.

 ## Authentication